 Even though anal sex is widely considered to be the only sexual act gay men engage in, we all know that it is just part of our sexual lives, and for some, not a part of it at all.
 This focus on anal sex can have its advantages, such as a good deal of healthcare information disseminated to our community about HIV and some other sexually transmitted diseases.
-The downside is that this singular focus creates an environment where healthcare professionals only stress the major STDs that may be life-threatening and/or diminished with using condoms.
+The downside is that this singular focus creates an environment where healthcare professionals only stress the major STDs that may be life-threatening and/or diminished by using condoms.
 This brings us to anal warts.

 Most sexually transmitted diseases do not require the exchange of bodily fluids, such as semen or blood, and they can and are usually transferred by touch and skin-to-skin contact.
 This includes contacts that may or may not be associated with anal sex, such as frottage and sharing sex toys!